 When you run tests that don't align with your threat model:

 - You get false confidence.
 Red team "successfully" executes techniques.
 You feel like you're being tested thoroughly.
-You're not.
+You're not—you're watching simulations that would never work in the real world.

 - You fund vendor marketing.
 Tool vendors love environment-agnostic testing.
-It justifies upgrading to the newest EDR feature.
+It justifies upgrading to the latest SIEM module, the newest EDR feature, the fancy threat hunting platform.
 None of which you needed if your testing was threat-model-driven.

 What Actually Works